Privacy Policy

 Secondary purposes for which we may use or disclose personal or sensitive information include:

-• sharing with the NDIS Quality and Safeguards Commission to ensure we are providing are receiving quality supports
+• sharing information with the NDIS Quality and Safeguards Commission to ensure we are providing are receiving quality supports

-• a client’s behaviour support practitioner
+• a client’s behaviour support practitioner o a client’s NDIS support coordinator

 • health specialists to provide medical or health-related supports